mendix/docs/content/howto/mobile/how-to-ota.md

 ### 8.1 Offline Apps and Data Loss

 Data loss can occur when OTA updates or new releases coincide with apps being offline.
 For example, imagine your Mendix developers were hard at work optimizing the data store entity structure by consolidating entities to speed up sync operations.
 They release that morning.
-They push a new runtime by pressing the **Run** button in Studio Pro, and then run the Native Builder to push a new update to the apps.
+They push a new runtime by clicking the **Publish** button in Studio Pro, and then run the Native Builder to push a new update to the apps.
 All seems to work fine.

 That same morning however, your engineers were hard at work gathering field data in a remote area.
 Later that afternoon the engineers return back to the city and attempt to synchronize their data using the app's built-in synchronize button.
 Their synchronization fails.
 They do the only thing they can think of: restart the app.
 When the app starts they are greeted with the **Update Available** screen.
 They hit the continue button, get updated, and their data is lost or partially synchronized.